How Interest Works On A Car Loan

 Used or New Car

-Whether your vehicle of choice is used or new can also influence car payment interest rates.
+Whether your vehicle of choice is used or new can also influence interest rates.
 Contrary to what you might expect, they’re usually better for new cars than used ones.
 The truth is, lenders want you to get new cars, because people with higher credit scores tend to go for new vehicles, and repossession risks are much lower for them.

 There are two additional things you should know about car loans:

-Good auto loans include simple interest costs.
+Good loans include simple interest costs.

 In other words, the borrower pays the money back, plus an agreed percentage of the amount.
 The alternative would be a compound interest loan, which would make paying back the loan challenging and even more expensive.
 Luckily, compound interest car loans are very rare.